Table of Contents

 - libidn11: GNU libidn library, version 1.1

-These can be installed on Debian/Ubuntu with the packages:
+These can be installed on Debian/Ubuntu by running

 On Mandriva try: